+3.5.3 Adjustment to Section 5.1.2 Target Behavior

-Also in Section 5.1.2, the paragraph numbered as "3." & "4." are hereby replaced with the following:
+Bullets "3." & "4." are hereby replaced with the following:

-3. If the underlying transport is TCP, then the iSER Layer MUST send the final SCSI Login Response PDU in byte stream mode to conclude the iSCSI Login Phase.
-If the underlying transport has reliable messaging capability (e.g. IB RC) then the iSER layer MUST send the final SCSI Login Response PDU in the reliable message mode to conclude the iSCSI login phase.
+"3.
+The iSER Layer MUST send the final Login Response PDU in the native transport mode to conclude the iSCSI Login Phase.
+If the underlying transport is TCP, then the iSER Layer MUST send the final Login Response PDU in byte stream mode.